 Sit in front of the gun for a whole minute and your chances of surviving decreases exponentially at 50% each second.
 We end up splicing reality into at least 120 new branches, half of which are ones where we survive for a little while, but the possibility to achieve the only one where you live after the whole minute is 1 out of 2^60.

-If you wanted to convince all your friends to believe you, hooking up the quantum trigger to a massive bomb or a chain of machine-guns would be possible, but you probably wouldn’t be friends afterwards.
+If you wanted to convince all your friends to believe you, hooking up the quantum trigger to a massive bomb or a chain of machine-guns would be possible, but you probably wouldn’t be friends afterward.

 There are also theories that the Large Hadron Collider works as a collective quantum suicide experiment where the killing mechanism is the creation of a man-made black hole, which would be capable of the aforementioned solar system-destruction required for our dream quantum suicide experiment.

 The only problem is the fact that the LHC won’t make a black hole.
-I mean, it might make mini black holes, but those aren’t a big deal because they decay really, really fast and mini black holes would be pretty normal due to the fact that Earth is constantly bombarded with cosmic rays more powerful than anything in the LHC.
+I mean, it might make mini black holes, but those aren’t a big deal because they decay really, really fast and mini black holes would be pretty normal due to the fact that Earth is constantly bombarded with cosmic rays more powerful than anything in the LHC2.

 Why Isn’t Anyone Else Immortal?

-To us that doesn’t seem to be true, but we’re the external observers.
+To us, that doesn’t seem to be true, but we’re the external observers.

 If somebody else did the Quantum Machine-Gun experiment they would only experience the reality where they survive.
 However, we would most likely be in a reality where that person dies.